alexandergall/onie-debian-nix-installer/README.md

    * `fileTree`. **Optional**.
 A derivation containing a directory tree which will be copied onto the root file system of the image after `debootstrap` is executed.
 The default is an empty tree.
+     The tree may contain the top-level directory `__platforms` that contains subdirectories named after valid ONIE machine identifiers (e.g. `accton_wedge100bf_32x`) to support
+     platform-specific file trees.
+When an image is installed on a target system, the installer checks for the presence of `/__platforms/<onie-machine>`.
+If it exists, its contents is copied to `/`.
+The directory `/__platforms` is deleted at the end of the installation in any case.
    * `rootPassword`. **Optional**.
 The root password in clear text.
 Root logins are only allowed on the serial console when the image boots for the first time.
 The default is an empty string.